 All TNC functions that have no connection with cycles are described in the User's Manual of the TNC 620.
-Please contact HEIDENHAIN if you require a copy of this User's Manual.
+Please contact HEIDENHAIN if you need a copy of this User's Manual.

-Conversational Programming User's Manual, ID: 679 351-xx.
+ID of Conversational Programming User's Manual: 679 351-xx.

-DIN/ISO User's Manual, ID: 679 355-xx.
+ID of User's Manual for DIN/ISO programming: 679 355-xx.